Qasemt/dev-tutorial/vpn/WireGuard_SIngle_User.md

 make wireguard ip forward

 ___________________________
+Enable IP Forwarding
+If you intend for peers to be able to access external resources (including the internet), you will need to enable forwarding.
+Edit the file /etc/sysctl.conf (or a .conf file under /etc/sysctl.d/) and add the following line.

 #nano /etc/sysctl.d/wireguard.conf

 ```

 put all of line into the file and some section and SAVE !